truenas/middleware/docs/userguide/index.rst

 Overview_section.

 Depending upon the size and number of disks, the type of controller, and whether or not encryption is selected, creating the volume may take some time.
-Once the volume is created, the screen will refresh and the new volume will be listed under Storage → Volumes.
+Once the volume is created, the screen will refresh and the new volume will be listed under :menuselection:`Storage --> Volumes`.

 Encryption
 ^^^^^^^^^^